The Undertaker: Big Evil (2001–2003)

-After The Alliance was defeated, The Undertaker turned heel by inducting commentator Jim Ross into the Mr. McMahon: Kiss My Ass Club, which involved The Undertaker pressing the lips of Ross against McMahon's exposed buttocks.
+After The Alliance was defeated, The Undertaker inducted commentator Jim Ross into the Mr. McMahon: Kiss My Ass Club on the November 26 episode of Raw, which involved The Undertaker pressing the lips of Ross against McMahon's exposed buttocks, turning heel in the process.
 In transitioning his "American Badass" biker identity into a heel, The Undertaker eventually cut his long hair short and went by the nickname "Big Evil".
-At Vengeance, The Undertaker defeated Rob Van Dam to win the WWF Hardcore Championship.
+At Vengeance on December 9, The Undertaker defeated Rob Van Dam to win the WWF Hardcore Championship.

-The Undertaker's next storyline began at the Royal Rumble in January 2002, when Maven eliminated him from the Royal Rumble match by hitting him with a dropkick from behind.
+The Undertaker's next storyline began at the Royal Rumble on January 20, 2002, when Maven eliminated him from the Royal Rumble match by hitting him with a dropkick from behind.
 Subsequently, The Undertaker eliminated Maven in return and brutally assaulted him backstage.
-Thereafter, on an edition of SmackDown!, The Rock inflamed The Undertaker's anger by mentioning his elimination at the Royal Rumble.
+Thereafter, on an episode of SmackDown!, The Rock angered The Undertaker by mentioning his elimination at the Royal Rumble.
 He responded by costing The Rock the number one contendership for the Undisputed WWF Championship.
-The storyline continued when The Rock cost The Undertaker the Hardcore Championship against Maven on the February 7 episode of SmackDown!.
-The two faced off at No Way Out, where The Undertaker lost due to interference from Ric Flair.
-This interference began a storyline with Flair, who declined a challenge to wrestle Undertaker at WrestleMania X8.
-As a result, Undertaker assaulted his son David Flair.
+The storyline continued when The Rock cost The Undertaker the WWF Hardcore Championship against Maven on the February 7 episode of SmackDown!.
+The two faced off at No Way Out on February 17, where The Undertaker lost due to interference from Ric Flair.
+This interference began a storyline with Flair, who declined a challenge to wrestle The Undertaker at WrestleMania X8 on March 17.
+As a result, The Undertaker assaulted Flair's son David Flair.
 Flair eventually accepted the match after The Undertaker threatened to inflict the same punishment on Flair's daughter.
 A no-disqualification stipulation was added to the match and The Undertaker defeated Flair at WrestleMania.